iiasa/Condor_run_R/README.md

 - When jobs are held, issuing `condor_q -held` shows the reason why.
 - The in-script [templates are adapted to your cluster](#adapting-templates-to-your-cluster).
 - You set the `HOST_REGEXP` configuration option to select the right subset of execute hosts from the cluster.

+### None of the above nor below solves my problem

+Reboot your machine and try to submit again.

 ### The script does not progress
 The output may be blocked.
 On Linux, this can happen on account of entering CTRL-S, enter CTRL-Q to unblock.
 On Windows, this may happen when clicking on the Command Prompt window.
 Give the window focus and hit backspace or enter CTRL-Q to unblock it.
 To get rid of this annoying behavior permanently, right-click on the Command Prompt titlebar and select **Defaults**.
 In the dialog that appears, in the **Options** tab, deselect **QuickEdit Mode** and click **OK**.